Academany/fabzero/README.md

 # `fabzero` Program (formerly Pre Academy)

 This repository hosts the `fabzero` official program.
 It was originally designed to fill knowledge gaps and aimed to prepare students to succeed and improve their experience during [Fab Academy](http://fabacademy.org).
-Over the years, it has been growing into a multidiscilinar program, where a customized learning path is designed and crafted to the specific needs of the group.
+Over the years, it has been growing into a multidisciplinary program, where a customized learning path is designed and crafted to the specific needs of the group.

 ## What's new